aau-claaudia/hpc/docs/taaurus/guides/getting-containers.md

     ### Converting the Container to Singularity

-    On TAAURUS, we need to set the `SINGULARITY_TMPDIR` and `SINGULARITY_CACHEDIR` environment variables, to speed up repeated operations.
-We will use these variables to a temporary directory (`/media/project/work/.singularity/tmp/` and `/media/project/work/.singularity/cache/`).

-    Remember to replace `project` with your projects name.

-    ```
-    export SINGULARITY_TMPDIR="/media/project/work/.singularity/tmp/"
-    export SINGULARITY_CACHEDIR="/media/project/work/.singularity/cache/"
-    mkdir -p $SINGULARITY_CACHEDIR $SINGULARITY_TMPDIR
-    ```
+    !!! info "Environment Variables Set by Default" The `SINGULARITY_TMPDIR` and `SINGULARITY_CACHEDIR` environment variables are set as default on TAAURUS, so you don't need to set them manually.
+These variables are configured to use temporary directories (`/media/project/work/.singularity/tmp/` and `/media/project/work/.singularity/cache/`) to speed up repeated operations.

     Now, convert the Podman image into a Singularity image: